davmre/elbow/README.md

 Note that the sampling method generates samples by applying a transformation (in this case the inverse CDF) to a random source (uniform in this case), so that the sample is differentiable with respect to the location and scale parameters.
 This is the so-called "reparameterization trick", which allows us to optimize the parameters with respect to a a Monte Carlo approximation of the evidence lower bound (ELBO).
 Currently we assume all sampling methods are reparameterized in this way, though we plan to implement alternative gradient estimators (e.g., REINFORCE/BBVI) in the future.

-To use our new distribution in variational models, we can also optionally implement an analytic entropy (if we did not do this, Elbow would default to the Monte Carlo entropy given by evaluating the log probability at a sampled value).
+To use our new distribution in variational models, we can also optionally implement an analytic entropy (if we did not do this, Elbow would default to the Monte Carlo entropy given by evaluating the log density at a sampled value).
 As a convenience we also hint that the default variational model for a Laplace-distributed variable should itself be a Laplace distribution.

 ```python
    def _entropy(self, loc, scale):